SethPerna/little-esty-shop/README.md

 - [RSpec](https://rspec.info/) Ruby behavior driven development test suite.
 - [dbdiagram.io](https://dbdiagram.io/home) A free, simple tool to draw ER diagrams.
 - [Postgres](https://www.postgresql.org/) PostgreSQL is a free and open-source relational database management system.

+## Usage
+After downloading solution to your local machine, open in your preferred IDE.

+Select the MaintenanceTracker.MVC assembly as your startup project and run the program.

+Click the Vehicles tab or button on the homepage to view or add vehicles

+Click the FuelUp or Services tab, or the buttons on the homepage to view or add a fuel stop and update service records.

+From the vehicles page you can check the fuel up and service records for each vehicle listed.

 ## Requirements
 - must use Rails 5.2.x